Grounds for divorce (United States): Possible reconciliation

 In a fault divorce, reconciliation and condonation share similarities.
 If either the husband or wife decides that forgiveness is given, a defense for fault cannot be obtained.
 As an example, in the case of abandonment, the divorce can't be based on abandonment because one of the spouses forgives on that issue.
 The couple would have to find another ground for divorce.

 Insufficient separation

 Under the no-fault grounds of separation for a pre-determined duration, the half of the couple who does not desire a divorce has only one recourse in contesting the break-up.
 If the span of the spouses’ separation does not last at least as long as was originally decided, then the dissenting person has a suitable defense to challenge the divorce.
-In the event of a couple's short-lived reunion or further sexual relations, the court can argue that the pair did not adhere to the time requirements of their separation agreement, and the divorce petition can be invalidated.
+In the event of a couple's short-lived reunion or further sexual relations, the court can determine that the pair did not adhere to the time requirements of their separation agreement, and the divorce petition can be invalidated.